 She is also a French and Spanish bathroom singer, and Céline Dion and Thalia are her idols.
-Besides writing short fiction and poetry, she loves to stay at home watching historical TV series and Korean dramas.
+Besides writing short fiction and poetry, she loves to stay home watching historical TV series and Korean dramas.

 “You know it’s a one-way road.
 Still, you have to look both ways when you cross it—sometimes longer the other way.”